top of page

 • Review board meeting minutes.

 • Understand the board’s goals.
-The board will often be in charge of enforcing a three year school district plan and/or will be in the midst of coming up with that plan.
+The board will often be in charge of enforcing a three-year school district plan and/or will be coming up with that plan.
 Understanding that plan will help you understand the details of the meetings and potential changes that will come.

 • Advocating for or against any change that will be made.
-This requires review of the agendas beforehand and then attending the meeting and speaking out for/against the change.
+This requires reviewing the agendas beforehand, attending the meeting, and speaking out for/against the change.

-Your superintendent is always a good place to start if you don’t have access to the board materials and/or want to know more information about boards plans.
+Your superintendent is always a good place to start if you don’t have access to the board materials and/or want more information about board plans.

-If there are specific voting items in a future meeting that impact your school, don’t be afraid to reach out to board members to better understand what is happening and to get your school’s voice heard.
+If specific voting items in a future meeting impact your school, don’t be afraid to reach out to board members to understand better what is happening and to get your school’s voice heard.

-If you want more details on how to reach out to board members, you can listen to a full podcast episode on this topic here.
+If you want more details on reaching out to board members, you can listen to a full podcast episode on this topic here.

 Recent Posts